LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 * `The Dexcom G6 app has stopped working.
 Please delete the app from your device and redownload it from the App Store`

 Solution: clear up space on your phone.

+Please also see the [Lost Pod](#lost-pod) section for more reasons to maintain plenty of room on your critical medical device.

 ## Other Reasons for Red Loop